 Notification of intent to close will be provided by Lighting Resources to DEP and to current clients at a minimum of 30 days prior to initiating any closure activities.

 Cease acceptance of universal wastes and lamp materials.
-Advance notice to clients will be provides so that they can redirect their materials to other authorized / permitted facilities.
+Advance notice to clients will be provided so that they can redirect their materials to other authorized / permitted facilities.

 Complete the processing of existing inventory of lamps (MCLs); the sorting/segregation and containerization of other materials for loadout (batteries, ballasts, mercury containing devices, lamp glass, lamp metals, and phosphor powder, etc.).